scality/utapi/README.md

 would look something like `09:14:59:999`, `09:29:59:999`, `09:44:59:999` and
 `09:59:59:999`.

-Here's a typical JS method to get end timestamp
+Here's an example JS method to get an end timestamp

 ```javascript
 function getEndTimestamp(t) {